rmit-programming-club/rmit-programming-club.github.io/_posts/2018-02-19-Git-Workshops.md

 <!-- more -->

 The Workshops will be lead by Byron Fisher, and will be running on Tuesday and Thursday.

-The workshops running will be
+The workshops that are running are:

 **Getting started with CodeHub**